 Let me say it when it comes to fly boxes…

-Two things are going to dictate the size of the fly box you choose.
-The first is the number of flies that you have.
+Two things are going to dictate the size of the fly box you need.
+The first is the size and number of flies that you have.

 The second is where you intend to store the fly box when you are actually fishing.
 There are some huge boat-style fly boxes out there, but they are super impractical for stowing in a vest or pack.

 If a fly box doesn’t fit into your pocket, you will not get the benefit.
-Take a look at your vest or pack and arrange it.
-Then measure how much space you have for a fly box or two.
+Take a look at your vest, waders, or pack and measure how much space you have for a fly box or two.

-It will save you the hassle of either having to buy another fly box or wrestling something slightly too big in and out of your vest pocket every time you want to change the fly.
+It will save you the hassle of either having to buy another fly box or wrestling something slightly too big in and out of your pockets every time you want to change the fly.

 If you want to know how to arrange a vest, here’s a handy video.